automatic-controls/addon-dev-script/README.md

 | `exec [args]` | Calls `build`, `pack`, `sign`, and `deploy`.
 Arguments are passed to `build`. |
 | `git [args]` | All [*Git*](https://git-scm.com/) commands are executed literally. |

+## Extensions

+Custom project-specific commands can be created to extend the functionality of this script.
+For examples, refer to <https://github.com/automatic-controls/webctrl-centralizer/tree/main/ext>.
+Any batch file placed in *./ext* is treated as an extension.
+The name of each batch file is used as the command name (case-insensitive).
+It is expected that each extension prints help information to the terminal when passed the `--help` parameter.
+Help information is appended to the help menu shown in the terminal.
+The default commands shown in the previous section can be overridden by extensions.
+For instance, <https://github.com/automatic-controls/webctrl-centralizer/blob/main/ext/pack.bat> overrides the default `pack` command.

 ## Generated Project Structure

 | File | Description |